 Many U.S. expats are unaware of the fact that they need to file their taxes.
-So, do not despair for getting caught up with tax delinquency.
-That’s why we want to give instructions about the form 14653.
-It certifies that an expat or non-resident U.S citizen was non-willfully involved in tax delinquency.
+So, do not despair about getting caught up with tax delinquency.
+That’s why we want to give instructions about form 14653.
+It certifies that an expat or non-resident U.S. citizen was non-willfully involved in tax delinquency.

 Non-willful act means that you did not intentionally evade taxes and did not know that you had to file.
 You will have to explain all the personal reasons for not filing on the form 14653.

 For filing using the Streamlined Program, you have to disclose the FBARs (Foreign Bank Account Reports) and late tax returns along with the filled form 14653.
 Upon successful submission of all three major requirements, you become compliant from the status of “non-compliant because of non-willful reasons”.

 If you are a U.S. expat or U.S. citizen (living outside the U.S. for a long time) who wants to get caught up on delinquent taxes, here is a complete guide to what you need to do.
 Have questions like; how do I view form 14653 and how to complete form 14653 IRS?

 Read on to know everything about form 14653.